- Embark on a rafting trip down the wild Sarapiquí River

 Day 11: Sunset Catamaran Adventure

 Spend the morning relaxing on the beaches of Tamarindo.
 In the afternoon, you'll embark on a sailing trip.
 The boat will stop in a tranquil bay, drop anchor, and you'll be free to swim and snorkel.
 It's not uncommon to see schools of tropical fish, sea turtles, and even dolphins frolicking in the surf.
 Admire the sunset from the water, with a tropical beverage in hand.

 It's time to say adiós to Costa Rica.
-Depending on your departure time, you'll have the morning to explore more of San José, relax in a café, and/or browse some shops before boarding your flight home.
+Depending on your departure time, you'll have the morning to explore a bit of Liberia, relax in a café, and/or browse some shops before boarding your flight home.